canonical/multipass/BUILD.windows.md

     Press Windows Key + X, Select Windows PowerShell (Admin) Run "Enable-WindowsOptionalFeature -Online -FeatureName:Microsoft-Hyper-V -All"

+### Start the daemon (multipassd)
+    Press Windows Key + X, Select Windows PowerShell (Admin) Run multipassd (for example: multipassd --logger=stderr)
+    Alternatively, you can install multipassd as a Windows Service (Run "multipassd /install") To stop and uninstall the Windows service, Run "multipassd /uninstall"

+### Run multipass
+    With the multipassd daemon now running on another shell (or as a windows service) you can now run multipass.
+    Press Windows Key + X, Select Windows PowerShell, or alternatively run cmd.exe on the search bar Try "multipass help"

-### Permissions/privileges
+### Permissions/privileges for multipassd
-multipassd needs Administrator Privileges the first time it creates a VM instance to be able to create a virtual network switch, assign it an IP address and create a NAT object.
+multipassd needs Administrator privileges in order to create symlinks when using mounts and to manage Hyper-V instances.

-To avoid the need to run multipassd with Administrator Privileges after creating the network switch, your user account will need to be part of the Hyper-V Administrators group:
+If you don't need symlink support you can run multipassd on a less privileged shell but your user account needs to be part of the Hyper-V Administrators group:

     Press Windows key + X, Select "Computer Management" Under System Tools->Local Users and Groups->Groups